Frequently Asked Questions (FAQ’s)

 In almost every case, it’s better to have labiaplasty done when it’s needed.
 If large labia bother you either physically, or emotionally – then it simply doesn’t make any sense to live with these physical or emotional pains.

-Only five years ago, few patients knew of labiaplasty surgery to correct problematic areas.
+Only ten years ago, few patients knew of labiaplasty surgery to correct problematic areas.
 Today, with a heightened awareness of the problem by both young girls and parents, many are now turning to the surgical methods available to correct these problems.

 The reasons are that young women today are more physically active and armed with the knowledge that there is a simple, one-hour surgery to correct the problem-thus many women are moving forward with labiaplasty while still young.